kwabenasapong/openpldoc/manual/source/faq.rst

 If you have found an error in the program (what we call a bug) you should report this to us so that OpenLP can be improved.
-Before reporting any bugs please first make sure that there isn't already a bug report about your problem:
+Before reporting any bugs please first make sure that there is not already a bug report about your problem:

 #.
 Check the `Launchpad bug list <https://bugs.launchpad.net/openlp>`_
 #. `OpenLP support System <http://support.openlp.org/>`_